browserengineering/book/book/forms.md

-Finally, to make sure these elements are parsed and styled right, we need to inform our HTML parser that `<input>` is self-closing (but not `<textarea>`, see below) and, since both `<input>` and `<textarea>` are supposed to be drawn inline, we need to set `display: inline` in the browser stylesheet as well.
+Finally, to make sure these elements are parsed and styled right, we need to inform our HTML parser that `<input>` is self-closing (but not `<textarea>`, see below) and, since both `<input>` and `<textarea>` are supposed to be drawn inline, we need to set `display: inline` for them in the browser stylesheet as well.

 Interacting with widgets
 ========================

 We\'ve now got input elements rendering, but only as empty rectangles.
-There\'s more to input elements, most importantly the *input* part!
-We have to change our browser so that it can: 1) draw the contents of input elements, when they have contents; and 2) allow the user to change that content.
-Let\'s start with the second, since until we do that there\'s no content to draw.
+We need the *input* part!
+Let's 1) draw the content of input elements;
+and 2) allow the user to change that content.
+I'll start with the second, since until we do that there\'s no content to draw.

-First, we have to detect when the user has clicked on an input element to change its value.
-That means a change to `Browser.handle_click`, so that it searches for an ancestor link *or* input element to click on:
+In this toy browser, I'm going to require the user to click on an input element to change its content.
+We detect the click in `Browser.handle_click`, which must now search for an ancestor link *or* input element:

 ``` {.python}
 # ...